Bots/bitchbot/README.md

 # CommandBot

 This is a discord bot that allows for adding custom commands to your server and a few other goodies like checking the price of bitcoin or grabbing a definition from urban dictionary.
-I am adding new features and commands every day.
+It is a work in progress and I am still adding new features and commands.

 ## Getting Started